Data not refreshing

 COVID-19 reporting

-Weekly updates of COVID-19 cases, hospital admissions, and deaths in New Zealand including counts and rates by demographic groups.
+The report contains weekly updates of COVID-19 cases, hospital admissions, and deaths in New Zealand including counts and rates by demographic groups.

 To view the COVID-19 reporting in a full screen, select the full screen mode icon (double diagonal arrow on the lower right side).